tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 have the restricted source in the build directory prior to building the package.
 When in doubt, ask.

+Q: How can I vote for packages in AUR?

+A: Sign up on the AUR website to get a "Vote for this package" option while browsing packages.

 Q: What is a TU?

-A: A TU (Trusted User) is a person who is chosen to oversee AUR and the [community] repository.
-They are the ones who maintain popular PKGBUILDs in [community], and overall keep the AUR running.
+A: A TU (Trusted User) is a person who is chosen to oversee AUR and the community repository.
+They are the ones who maintain popular PKGBUILDs in community, and overall keep the AUR running.

-Q: What is the difference between the Arch User Repository and [community]?
+Q: What is the difference between the Arch User Repository and community?

 A: The Arch User Repository is where all PKGBUILDs that users submit are stored, and must be built manually with makepkg.
-When PKGBUILDs receive enough community interest and the support of a TU, they are moved into the [community] repository (maintained by the TUs), where the binary packages can be installed with pacman.
+When PKGBUILDs receive enough community interest and the support of a TU, they are moved into the community repository (maintained by the TUs), where the binary packages can be installed with pacman.

-Q: How many votes does it take to get a PKGBUILD into [community]?
+Q: How many votes does it take to get a PKGBUILD into community?

-A: Usually, at least 10 votes are required for something to move into [community].
+A: Usually, at least 10 votes are required for something to move into community.
 However, if a TU wants to support a package, it will often be found in the repository.

 Q: How do I make a PKGBUILD?

 A: The best resource is Creating Packages.
 Remember to look in AUR before creating the PKGBUILD as to not duplicate efforts.

-Q: I'm trying to run "pacman -S foo"; it is not working but I know it is in [community]
+Q: I'm trying to run "pacman -S foo"; it is not working but I know it is in community

-A: You probably have not enabled [community] in your /etc/pacman.conf.
+A: You probably have not enabled community in your /etc/pacman.conf.
 Just uncomment the relevant lines.
-If [community] is enabled in your /etc/pacman.conf try running pacman -S -y first to synchronize the pkgcache before trying your package again.
+If community is enabled in your /etc/pacman.conf try running pacman -Syu first to synchronize the pkgcache and update your system before trying to install foo again.

 Q: Foo in AUR is outdated; what do I do?